 Just like the Disney parks, guests are not permitted to bring any type of glass bottle or container with them if they’re riding the monorail.
 If you possess one, you will either be turned away to put the item back in your car or throw it out before boarding.
 While you can bring food and drinks with you, you will not be allowed to bring alcohol with you.
 So, if you’re at Epcot, it’s best to finish your Avocado Margarita or Oktoberfest beer in the World Showcase before exiting.
 Also, food and drinks should not be consumed while the monorail is in motion.

 Guests should also refrain from smoking, shouting, and engaging in public displays of affection while aboard the monorail.
 Depending on the time of day you hop on, it may be tempting to do these things since you may be the only one on the tram, but they need to be avoided.

 Perhaps one of the most important rules of riding the monorail is that you shouldn’t lean on the doors.
 Doing this is a huge safety issue as the weight pressure can cause the doors to open while the monorail is in motion.
 If you ride, please be cognizant of this and remind your children to stand in the center.
 If a tram is too crowded and leaning up against the door looks like your only option, just wait for another monorail.

 I was fortunate enough to experience this treat as a kid, but unfortunately, it’s not something you’ll be able to do anymore.
-According to Disney’s website, they went away with this feature due to safety concerns.
+Sadly, they went away with this feature due to safety concerns after a bad monorail accident back in 2009.
 However, you can get similar views by sitting in the front car of the tram.
 Though, if I’m being honest – every view you get on the monorail is enjoyable!